Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees - application

 Basic knowledge is assumed to be present in particular if

-• an educational or vocational qualification was obtained in Germany or
+• a school or vocational qualification has been obtained in Germany or

-This basic knowledge is not required if it would be unreasonable to expect it to be acquired due to a permanent physical, mental or psychological illness.
+These basic skills are not required if it is unreasonable to expect the applicant to acquire them due to a permanent physical, mental or psychological illness.
 A specialist medical certificate is required for this.

 • Sufficient living space